 Description

 Staff will continue their learning on Artificial Intelligence and the impact on the classroom.
-School Administrators and a team of educators will provide professional development on what AI is, draft HCDSB AI Guidelines, how AI can be used safely and effectively by staff and students, and how assessments should be designed to ensure students are best demonstrating their own knowledge and skills.
+School Administrators and a team of educators will provide professional development on what AI is, updated HCDSB AI Guidelines, safe and effective use of AI tools, and how assessments should be designed to ensure students are best demonstrating their own knowledge and skills.

 Sessions will be led by Principal (or designate) and a team of educators for the first part of the morning, then work in their department groups.